 BANK DEPOSITS: In 2022, bank deposits in Coconino County (as of June 30) were down 15.6% from 2021.
 The decline was on the heels of strong growth of 20.7% and 19.7% in 2020 and 2021, respectively.
 That was the fastest 2-year period of gains on record (with records back to 1994).
 Deposits in 2020 and 2021 were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In May 2021, the median price of homes sold in Coconino County was $635,000, according to National Association of Realtors.
-That was up 23.6% from May 2020.
-The median days on market in May was 44, down from 61 in May 2020.
-As of June 2021, there were 1,086 homes listed for sale in Coconino County (Coconino County, AZ Real Estate Market).
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Coconino County was $635,000, according to National Association of Realtors.
+That was down 3.9% from March 2022.
+The median days on market in March was 54, up from 37 in March 2022.
+As of May 2023, there were 1,293 homes listed for sale in Coconino County, up from 1,125 in May 2022.
+(Data in this section updated annually; for the most recent monthly data, visit Coconino County, AZ Real Estate Market.)

 NEW HOME CONSTRUCTION: In 2022, building permits were issued for 407 new single-family homes in Coconino County, down 31.7% from 2021.
 The average permit value in 2022 was $376,373, up 11.3% (following a 47.5% increase the year prior).
 For the most recent monthly data, click here.